 Peculiarities: the sound room, in which you can experience the peculiarities of the Grassmayr bells

-Opening hours: all-the-year, from Monday to Friday from 9 am - 5 pm, May - September open also on Saturdays from 9 am - 5 pm, closed on public holidays
+Opening hours: all-the-year, from Monday to Friday from 9 am - 5 pm (open all year round), May - October open also on Saturdays from 9 am - 5 pm, closed on Sundays and public holidays

 Ticket (adults): from 8.00 Euros